 Most people looking to buy shared hosting are beginner webmasters with little website management experience.

-If you tell someone inexperienced that they will get 100 GB of monthly bandwidth with their hosting plan, how can they tell if this will be enough for their needs?
-They can’t – they have no point of reference.
+If you tell someone inexperienced that they will get 100 GB of monthly data transfer with their hosting plan, how can they tell if this will be enough for their needs?
+They can’t.

 However, if you tell them that they will get unlimited bandwidth, it’s much easier for them to make a buying decision.

 What happens if you approach or exceed any of the limits above?

 Usually, you’ll receive a warning email from your host well before you exceed your limit.

 For example, if your hosting package comes with a 100,000 Inode limit, you should receive a warning email when your website’s total file count reaches 80,000 – 90,000.

 If you end up going over your limit, traffic to your website will likely be throttled until you resolve the issue or upgrade your hosting plan.

 Who should avoid hosting plans with unlimited resources?